Pewpewarrows/AssetRace/README.md

 * Safari
 * Opera

+Any sort of compression via gzip or deflate is ignored for now.

 Control group:

 * Plain files, each separately, in the head
 * Plain files, each separately, at the end
+* Plain files, concatenated, in the head
+* Plain files, concatenated, at the end

 Basic improvements: